liviamelos/liviamelos/README.md

 ### Hi there 👋

-My name is Lívia and I'm learning Web Development | Fullstack
+My name is Lívia and I'm a web development student | Fullstack

 <ul>